top of page

 USE THE NEW MARRIED TITLES

-best wedding speech
+bride delivering wedding speech

 KNOW YOUR SPEECH (BUT USE CUE CARDS)

 Practise your wedding speech at every opportunity.
-If your memory is poor, then practice will help you to get familiar with the flow of the speech.
-If your memory’s great then you’re lucky.
-In both circumstances we advise using cue cards.
+If your memory is poor, then practice will help you get familiar with the flow of the speech.
+If your memory’s great, then you’re lucky.
+But in both circumstances, we advise using cue cards.
 Why?
 Weddings are weird things.
 Wonderful, beautiful, amazing but weird.
-They’ve got the power to suck all logical thought from your brain and replace it with loved-up nonsense.
-Cue cards give you a comfort blanket and, if you use them right, they don’t need to distract from the speech.
-Give copies of your cue cards to at least two trusted friends to carry on the day and take comfort in the fact that you have something written down.
+They have the power to suck all logical thought from your brain and replace it with loved-up nonsense.
+A few glasses of Prosecco does something similar too!

 SLOW IT DOWN